 Reason for painting

 Hopefully after reading this you have a better understanding of car wraps vs paint and when it’s best to paint your car rather than wrap it.
 You would also understand the reason why wrapping is just about as expensive as painting, but allows you other benefits that paint doesn’t and vice-versa.
-Hopefully this information can help you make a decision as to what would be best for your vehicle.
+To conclude, his information can help you make a decision as to what would be best for your vehicle.

 Check out the gallery below to see the process of wrapping a Ferrari 458 Spider as well and the KI Studios Porsche Cayman S.